 Under the terms of a settlement agreement reached in December 2020 between the Department of Justice (DOJ) and Amtrak, disabled passengers who traveled or tried to travel on Amtrak may be entitled to compensation.
 Specifically, passengers who traveled or tried to travel to or from one of 78 inaccessible Amtrak stations as far back as July 27, 2013 may be eligible for a piece of the $2.25 million compensation fund.
-Once Amtrak appoints a settlement administrator, a link to apply for compensation will be prominently displayed on www.amtrak.com.
+You can apply for compensation at https://amtrakdisabilitysettlement.com.
 Continue reading

 I get a lot of e-mails about access failures, and unfortunately in this day and age these things still happen.
 Why?
 Well part of the reason is that even though we have access laws on the books, we don’t have any entity that goes around and inspects facilities for compliance.
 And even if we did, there are some things – like providing reasonable accommodations – that you really can’t inspect.
 Continue reading

 I’ve been getting a fair share of mail from travelers who booked an accessible room at a US hotel, but then arrived to find that the room had been given to another guest.
 Basically the all ask me “How can we get hotels to actually save the accessible rooms for people who need them?”
 Continue reading

 I get a lot of feedback from my readers, and a good chunk of it pertains to what I call “access shortfalls”.
 In most cases the incident usually involves a hotel or other travel related business that failed to provide appropriate access.
 And although the degree of severity varies from case to case, my advice is usually the same; “File a complaint with the Depart of Justice (DOJ) for a violation of the Americans with Disabilities Act.”